GSBS Class Notes

 Ginelle C. Gellert, PhD Assistant Professor of Biology at Texas Christian University gave birth to a beautiful baby boy, Emerson Adam Gellert on March 29, 2008.

 Martin Farias III, PhD - It is with a sad heart that we inform you of the passing of Martin, 35 of Kingsville who entered into eternal rest on Saturday, April 12, 2008 in Corpus Christi, Texas surrounded by his loving family.
-Martin earned his PhD in the Graduate School of Biomedical Science in the Department of Integrative Physiology under the mentorship of James Caffrey, PhD.
+Martin earned his PhD in the Graduate School of Biomedical Science in the Department of Integrative Physiology and Anatomy under the mentorship of James Caffrey, PhD.
 He served as a member and officer of the Society for the Advancement of Latino Students in Academia and the Black Graduate Student Association.
 He was a member of the Texas A&M Health Science Center at Kingsville.
 He was a current fellow in the UNTHSC STAR (Steps toward Academic Research) Fellowship Program.

 Memorial donations may be made to Texas A&M Health Science Center Irma Lerma Rangel College of Pharmacy, MSC 131, 1010 W. Avenue B. Kingsville, TX 78363-8202, (361) 593-4271.
 You may offer your condolences to the Farias family online at www.darlingmouser.com.